 Try: The Jungle (spinach, parsley, cucumber, celery, and apple).

 66 Cross St., Boston, 617-936-4010, juicery.com.

 First, they Kickstarted their way into existence with a roving juice truck.
-Then, Mother Juice planted their “garden to glass” concept in a brick-and-mortar storefront.
+Then, Mother Juice planted their “garden to glass” concept in a brick-and-mortar storefront in Kendall Square and now you can find their juices on Newbury Street and in the Boston Public Market.
 In addition to organic juices with geektastic names and vegan snacks, they offer deliveries and cleanses.

 Try: The Unicorn Blood (beet, carrot, celery, watermelon, and pineapple).

-11. Nourish Your Soul (Fort Point and Medford)
+13. Nourish Your Soul (Beacon Hill and Medford)

 After unexpectedly finding herself a widow, Nourish Your Soul owner Susan Cabana found a new zeal for healthy living and wellness, and thus the inspiration for this juice business was born.
-You can purchase these cold-pressed juices from Nourish Your Soul’s two brick-and-mortar locations in Fort Point and Medford, or you can have them delivered straight to your door with their cleanse delivery program.
+You can purchase these cold-pressed juices from Nourish Your Soul’s two brick-and-mortar locations in Beacon Hill and Medford, or you can have them delivered straight to your door with their cleanse delivery program.

 Try: The Grapefruit Green (kale, grapefruit, pear, cucumber, mint, and dandelion).

 282 Cambridge St., Boston, 17 Playstead Rd., Medford, 888-995-8423, nourishyoursoul.com.